-In collaboration with The National WWII Museum Dear Graduates and Friends of West Point, I invite you to join the Rebel Travelers on a journey of "Mud, Mountains, and Mules," focused on the liberation of Italy during World War II.
 The year 1944 was remarkable for the Allies.
 The Normandy landings had thrown the Germans into retreat and resulted in the liberation of most of France by year's end.
 In the Pacific, hard-fought campaigns in the Mariana Islands yielded airfields close enough to Japan to support continuous B-29 raids on the Japanese home islands.
 Lost in the middle of these decisive events was the Italian campaign.
 The fighting in Italy after the liberation of Rome on June 4, 1944, has become a footnote in most histories of the war, which unfortunately does little to recognize the supreme effort it took to reach "The Eternal City."
 Still, to understand the progress made in France, one must understand Italy and the battle-scarred men who crossed this formidable terrain.
 After more than a year of fierce battles in Italy and Sicily, Allied forces landed in Anzio on January 22, 1944.
 At first, the operation seemed to be a success.
-Soon, the Allied commanders squandered their initial advantage, failing to advance inland.
-Within a week, tough German reinforcements had arrived in the sector and brutal fighting ensued.
-As the Allies tried to advance, the Germans repeatedly tried to shove them back into the sea.
+By the end of the first day, over 36,000 men were ashore with 3,200 vehicles and fewer than 150 casualties.
+The Allied commanders squandered their initial advantage, however, failing to advance inland.
+Within a week, tough German reinforcements had arrived in the sector and had gone on the offensive.
+Brutal fighting ensued, as the Allies tried to advance while the Germans repeatedly tried to shove them back into the sea.
 For months, Allied troops sat in a shallow beachhead, under constant German observation and artillery fire.
 This bloody stalemate lasted until May, when the men at Anzio finally linked up with those coming from the Gustav Line to the south.

 Following the liberation of Rome, the focus of the war shifted to Normandy.
 The Italian campaign, however, continued.
 German Field Marshal Albert Kesselring deployed his forces in the mountains north of Florence in an attempt to delay the Allied advance.
 Italian laborers, working under German supervision, dug a dense network of fortifications known as the Gothic Line.
 With the defensive positions etched directly into the mountains, the Allies had no choice but to maneuver their way through a virtual labyrinth of German strongpoints.
 Florence was liberated on August 4, 1944.
 Bologna, less than 80 miles through the mountain passes, remained in German hands until April 21, 1945.
 The fighting was slow, grinding, and bloody throughout.
 Indeed, that was true of the Italian campaign as a whole.
 Visitors who stand at the summit of some of these mountains will come away with a great respect for the men who fought to force their way through the "forgotten front" of Italy.
-With exquisite hotels in Rome and Florence and expert battlefield guides throughout, you will experience the best that Italy has to offer, with all of its sacrifices, heartbreak, and triumphs on the road to victory.
-Sincerely, Todd A. Browne '85, President and CEO, West Point Association of Graduates PHOTO Page 3: A GI visits the Coliseum with local Italian guides.
-Courtesy of the US National Archive.
+A historian from the Jenny Craig Institute for the Study of War and Democracy will join this tour to bring in additional expertise.
+With exquisite hotels in Rome and Lucca and expert battlefield guides throughout, you will experience the best in educational content, local cuisine, and comfort.
+Sincerely, Str Stephen J. Watson President & CEO, The National WWII Museum